cmdlinebeep/fuzzy-wuzzy/README.md

 Anyone is allowed to read company information, policy information, or to read a rendered policy view (public access).

 **Clients** are essentially the end users of the service.
 In addition to public access, Clients can also create new companies and delete companies.
+In other words, Clients have permissions:
+- post:company
+- delete:company

 **Admins** are the administrators of RoboTerms.
 In addition to having public access, they are the only role that has permissions to edit individual policy boilerplate.
 Of course, as you'd expect, they do not have permissions to edit company information.
+Their permissions are therefore:
+- edit:policy

 *NOTE: Changes to the policy boilerplate are reflected immediately in the next `GET /rendered_policy/<company_id>/<policy_id>`.*